JayCanuck/electron-builder-test-app/README.md

 ### `npm run electron`

-Starts up an Electron shell and loads the latest renderer build from ./dist.
+Starts up an Electron shell and loads the latest renderer build from ./renderer-dist.

-### `npm run rebuild`

-Rebuilds native binary dependencies via [electron-rebuild](https://github.com/electron/electron-rebuild).

-### `npm run stage`, `npm run stage-win`, `npm run stage-mac`, and `npm run stage-linux`
+### `npm run build`

-Stages system-specific Electron binaries in standalone packages with the main thread and latest renderer build from ./dist.
+Stages system-specific Electron binaries in standalone packages with the main thread and latest renderer build from ./renderer-dist.
 Outputs to ./bin.

 ### `npm run clean`